Digital Nomad Life in Panama

 We asked people in Panama if they could share any humorous cultural blunders they commited.
 They wrote:

 "Giving our housekeeper and gardener a raise caused quite a stir amongst the neighbors.
 Inviting the "help" into the house and sharing the mid day meal was also considered a no-no. Having never had any sort of hired help, I didn't know the general practice of either not feeding or giving a sandwich to them to be eaten outdoors or in the garage.
 For the record, I still have lunch with them, cook some of their favorite American dishes and really enjoy their company.
-They help me with my "Spanglish" and I help them with their English," said one person in Altos del Maria.
+They help me with my "Spanglish" and I help them with their English," said one expat in Altos del Maria.

 What are healthcare services like in Panama?